grantsrb/numberline/README.md

 5. make one of the envs with the folowing: `env = gym.make("gordongames-<version here>")`

 ## Rendering
+A common error about matplotlib using `agg` can be fixed by including the following lines in your scripts before calling `.render()`:

+    import matplotlib
+    matplotlib.use('TkAgg')

 If you are experiencing trouble using the `render()` function while using jupyter notebook, insert:

     %matplotlib notebook